History of Lothian Buses: Origins to 1956

-By the end of 1919, the Corporation was applying for parliamentary powers to run motor buses 5 to 10 miles beyond the city boundaries.
+By the end of 1919, the corporation was applying to Parliament for legal powers to run motor buses 5 to 10 miles beyond the city boundaries.
 Fares for ordinary services were charged on a graduated scale based on distance – the higher the fare (charged by the penny, 1d, 2d, etc.), the further the distance.
 As of early 1922, 1d bought 1,033 yards, while 5d bought 4 miles 1,170 yards.
 Special services in the early 1920s included football specials (requiring as many as 30 extra buses) and late-night services to venues like the Marine Gardens ballroom, with the entrance fee included in the ticket.
 In the early years, buses and trams also carried parcels, working with a network of collection/delivery boys, with the head office acting as a sorting office.

-By the end of 1920, the Corporation was considering the replacement of northern cable tram routes with buses.
+By the end of 1920, the corporation was considering the replacement of northern cable tram routes with buses.
 By the summer of 1921, the number of buses and coaches using The Mound as an interchange was causing concern for the City Magistrates.
 By May 1921, the department manager was already crediting the buses' contribution to the city's transport system, which then also comprised cable and electric trams, preventing rate relief from being necessary.
 By early 1922, buses had replaced a quarter of the cable-tram network (approximately 6.2 miles).

 In 1922, there were bus garages in Shrubhill, which had a capacity of 53 vehicles, and Henderson Row, which held up to 45.
 In 1926, the bus fleet moved into Central Depot on Annandale Street, a former Industrial Exhibition hall, which is still Lothian Buses' main depot today as of March 2025.
 Hoping for economies of scale, all of the Corporation's road transport fleet (including such vehicles as fire tenders and waste collection vehicles) were originally to be garaged in this depot.